Skip to content

 }

-This works well in many cases but has its limitations.
-For example, if two extensions call the same hook there is no way to determine which runs first.
+This works well in many cases but has limitations (for example, if two extensions call the same hook, there is no clean way to determine which runs first without changing extension load order).

 For details, see Traditional Hooks